pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_7.md

 The remaining integrals are easily evaluated.
 The subsequent integration over α restores the singularity in the

+self energy correction,

+**==> formula [208 x 40] intentionally omitted <==**

+where C is an integration constant.
+The singular part of Eq.
+(A15) is given by Eq.
+(24).

+## Appendix B: Leading singularities at the shadow mass shell, ω ∼ ky to the fourth order.

+In this appendix we evaluate the singular contributions to the Green function at the shadow mass shell, ω ∼ ky to fourth order in the coupling constant.
+We start with the expression (A1) introduced in App.
+A 1.
+In contrast to the discussion in App.
+A 1 we anticipate the singularity at ω = ky to come from the region y2 ≫ x2, and introduce new variables accordingly, x2 = ξy2, y1 = ηy2.
+Performing integration over y2 we obtain

+**==> formula [246 x 63] intentionally omitted <==**

-We notice that the singularity at ω ∼ k y comes from the region of small ξ.
+We notice that the singularity at ω ∼ ky comes from the region of small ξ.
 Therefore we keep only the first term in the square brackets in Eq.
 (B1).
-After performing remaining integrations over ξ i s we obtain
+After performing remaining integrations over ξis we obtain

 **==> formula [222 x 26] intentionally omitted <==**